androidovshchik/DoSmthGreat/README.md

 ```
 CREATE TABLE actions (
-    description TEXT NOT NULL ON CONFLICT ABORT,
+    description TEXT,
-    filename    TEXT DEFAULT NULL
+    filename    TEXT
 );
 ```
-> `description` explains what to do at the time when was appeared
+> `description` (optional) explains what to do at the time when was appeared
 >
 > `filename` (optional) associated file (may be open by clicking on notification)